-If you are a writer, then you have definitely heard about Steven Pressfield’s The War of Art.
+If you are a writer, then you have heard about Steven Pressfield’s The War of Art.

 His advice about overcoming writer’s block is synonymous in the writing world.

-In this post, I will write more the concept of resistance (that Steven Pressfield describes) and some things that he recommends we can do to overcome it.
+In this post, I will write more about the concept of resistance (that Steven Pressfield describes in the War of Art) and some things that he recommends we can do to overcome it.
 I will sprinkle the article with some quotes and nuggets of wisdom from the book.

 “Most of us have two lives.
 The life we live, and the unlived life within us.
 Between the two stands Resistance”.